hashkat/hashkat/docs/tutorial02.md

 ##### To Move:

-You may simply move the files into the output directory then rename the output directory:
+You may simply MOVE the files into the output directory, then rename the output directory:

 `mv network_state.dat /output/network_state.dat`

 `mv output new_output`

-PRO TIP:  also save a copy of the configuration INFILE in case you need to remember your parameters or re-run the simulation.

-`cp INFILE.yaml output/INFILE.yaml`

 ###Run New Simulation